 Teachers are expected to assess students on a continuous basis.
 Many of the activities can be used for assessment as well as practice.
 Teachers should keep records of student performance in class and regularly take in notebooks to mark work and record achievement.
 On top of this, at the end of each unit there is at least one assessment activity.
-For grades 1-4 this is usually in the area of speaking and listening as this is the primary focus of English in the first cycle.
 Moreover, as mentioned earlier, each grade will have at least two revision units which will also provide the teacher and students with opportunities for assessment.
 It is not only the teacher who can assess; students should also be encouraged to do self and peer assessment activities.